triorph-emacs/2020-AOC-rust/README.md

 This is where I've first delved into using enums more instead of trying Pythonic ways of doing things.

+### Day 5.

+A bit of an easy one this time.
+Just have to convert some chars to binary values and find a missing number in the middle.
+Nothing particularly novel to learn here.
+Still has tests for the individual parsing.
+Was a good chance to practice using vim-sneak and quickscope which I just installed.

 ### Day 13. b.

 Saw a novel approach to calculating this that I just wanted to try, even though I hadn't done the in betweens.